strat-web3/avventura-v2/public/montpellier.md

 - Keep content appropriate for children (avoid detailed weapon descriptions, violence, etc.)
 - Focus on daily life, simple crafts, food, markets, and friendly interactions
 - If visiting a blacksmith, focus on simple tools like horseshoes, nails, or farm implements rather than weapons

+## Milestones

+- **Rehearsal**: When the user get is thanked by Jean-Jean, set action to "milestone".